ktorio/ktor-documentation/topics/client_logging.md

 ```

 ## Configure Logging {id="configure_feature"}
-The `Logging` feature allows you to configure the desired logger using the `logger` property and the level of logging using the `level` property:
+The `Logging` plugin allows you to configure the desired logger using the `logger` property and the level of logging using the `level` property:
 ```kotlin
 ```
 {src="/snippets/client-logging/src/main/kotlin/com/example/Application.kt"}